teamneusta/PayumPayoneBundle/README.md

 #### 3. Setup
 Go to Coreshop -> PaymentProvider and add a new Provider.
 Choose `payone` from `type` and fill out the required fields.

+### Setup in Payone Portal

+Use this as Notification URL: `/payment/notify/custom/payone`